-The man who molested Bo Juel was an elder at the time.
+The man who molested my friend Bo Juel was an elder at the time.
 Both victims who were interviewed during the Australian Royal Commission Inquiry were molested by those with authority in the congregation.
 If you read a summation (Australia Royal Commission the-bare-facts) of all the child molestation cases that elders in Australia bothered to note over the past few decades, you would see that a good number of those cases were perpetrated by elders, ministerial servants, and pioneers.

-With all this coming to light, you would think Jehovah’s Witnesses would be wise enough to take a step back and start crying “elders are imperfect men” and “we just do our best to find men we think are qualified.”
-That is their standard excuse when asked directly why there are so many pedophiles and instances of domestic violence and child abuse in their religion.
+With all this coming to light, you would think Jehovah’s Witnesses would take a step back and start crying “elders are imperfect men.”
+That’s their standard excuse when asked directly why there are so many pedophiles and instances of domestic violence and child abuse in their religion.

 Both victims questioned during the Australian Royal Commission Inquiry said that they had a difficult time going against the authority of these ones; granted, one was her own father, but she noted how he was a ministerial servant and very respected in the congregation because of his position.
 The victims also had a hard time standing up to the harsh treatment they received from other elders when questioned about their abuse.

-Jehovah’s Witnesses have shown unparalleled arrogance in equating their organization with Jehovah himself during these last few years, and at this convention in particular.
-That’s disturbing enough, but to outright claim that Jehovah chooses these men to do his “will,” when staring down the barrel of thousands of claims of child molestation alone should make anyone question their cult-like status.
+Jehovah’s Witnesses have shown unparalleled arrogance in equating their organization with Jehovah himself, at this convention in particular.
+That’s disturbing enough, but to outright claim that Jehovah chooses these men to do his “will,” when staring down the barrel of thousands of claims of child molestation alone, should make anyone question their cult-like status.
 Most cult leaders claim to have direct guidance or appointment from god, if not to be god himself, and do so even while molesting children, beating their congregants, and fleecing the flock.

 “Spiritually speaking, many churchgoers have been left bewildered and disoriented, questioning the value of the guidance that they have received.
 That is especially so in the light of the questionable conduct and unscriptural teachings of their religious leaders.”
+(June 15, 2010 Watchtower)

 “Many religious leaders have set a bad example for their flocks by their adulterous friendship with this world and in some cases by their flagrant immoral conduct.
 (Jas.
 4:4) Additionally, Christendom has become increasingly tolerant of immorality among its members.”
+(March 15, 2010 Watchtower)

 In truth, how are Jehovah’s Witnesses any different in this?
-Perhaps that’s a question that Jehovah’s Witnesses should be asking themselves, and soon before their cult thinking and indoctrination get any more out of control.
+Perhaps that’s a question that Jehovah’s Witnesses should be asking themselves, and soon, before their cult thinking and indoctrination get any more out of control.